 Lisa LaVange is the current president of the American Statistical Association and professor and associate chair of the Gillings School of Global Public Health’s Department of Biostatistics at The University of North Carolina and director of the department’s Collaborative Studies Coordinating Center (CSCC).

-Lisa LaVange is director of the Office of Biostatistics in the Center for Drug Evaluation and Research (CDER) at the US Food and Drug Administration (FDA).
-As director, she oversees approximately 215 statistical reviewers and staff members involved in the development and application of statistical methodology for drug regulation.
+From 2011 to 2017, LaVange was the director of the Office of Biostatistics in the Center for Drug Evaluation and Research at the US Food and Drug Administration (FDA).
+As director, she oversaw approximately 215 statistical reviewers and staff members involved in the development and application of statistical methodology for drug regulation.

 Before joining academia, LaVange spent 10 years in the pharmaceutical industry and 16 years in nonprofit research.
 Her research interests include the design and analysis of clinical trials and complex sample surveys, and her fields of application include medical research and drug development, with a focus on rare disease and health disparities.

 LaVange earned her BA in mathematics at UNC, her MA in mathematics at the University of Massachusetts – Amherst, and her PhD in biostatistics at UNC.
 She served as president of the Eastern North American Region of the International Biometric Society and on the IBS Executive Board.
 She was formerly co-editor of the Journal of Pharmaceutical Statistics and editor-in-chief of the ASA-SIAM book series.
 She is a Fellow of the American Statistical Association.

 For information about this talk, please visit the online program.